Kendi-Nceene/Hakika-Sales-Prediction/README.md

 # Sales-Prediction
 ## Big-Mart SALES PREDICTION
-A project that does Data Analytics and applies machine learning algorithms to predict the outlet production sales.
+This project does Data Analytics and applies machine learning algorithms to predict the outlet production sales.

 ## NAME
 #### KENDI NCEENE